DiamondLightSource/tickit/README.rst

 Releases       https://github.com/dls-controls/tickit-devices/releases
 ============== ==============================================================

-An example simulation consits of a simple counter and a sink.
+An example simulation consists of a simple counter and a sink.
 The counter increments up a given value and then passes this value to a sink.

 A simulation is defined using a yaml file, in which the graphing of the required